jsoma/interactives-class-content/201-observable.md

 4. Add another slider that adjusts the radius of the circles.
 5. Add another slider that adjusts the *opacity* of the circles.
 (Hot tip, you'll need to change another `attr` called `opacity` that may or may not range from zero to one).
 3. Add new sliders for both minimum and maximum GDP, and make them change the x axis in the same way that the age sliders change the y axis.

-## Exporting and embedding

-When your graphic is set up in a way you like, you'll think **I love this, let's pop it onto my own website!**

-## .......

-Copy it into your document

-Why?
-Export and look at what you get back.